sodadata/docs/soda/scan.md

 ## Schedule a scan in Soda Cloud

-When you connect a **[data source]({% link soda/glossary.md %}#data-source)** to your Soda Cloud account, the guided steps ask that you define a schedule for scans of your data.
+When you connect a [data source]({% link soda/glossary.md %}#data-source) to your Soda Cloud account, the guided steps ask that you define a schedule for scans of your data.
 See [Import settings]({% link soda-cloud/add-datasets.md %}#import-settings) for more information about setting a scan schedule.
 Note, you cannot run an *ad hoc* scan directly from Soda Cloud.

-You can also define scan schedules for individual **datasets**.
+You can also define scan schedules for individual [datasets]({% link soda/glossary.md %}#dataset).
 For example, you can specify a more frequent scan schedule for a dataset that changes often.
-Learn more about [Adjusting a dataset scan schedule]({% link soda-cloud/dataset-scan-schedule.md %}).
+Learn more about [adjusting a dataset scan schedule]({% link soda-cloud/dataset-scan-schedule.md %}).

 ## Scan output in Soda Cloud

-Whether you define your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) for Soda SQL or in a [monitor]({% link soda-cloud/monitors.md %}) in Soda Cloud, in the Soda Cloud web user interface, all test results manifest as monitor results.
+Whether you defined your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) for Soda SQL or in a [monitor]({% link soda-cloud/monitors.md %}) in Soda Cloud, in the Soda Cloud web user interface, all test results manifest as monitor results.
 Log in to view the **Monitors** dashboard; each row in the **Monitor Results** table represents the result of a test, and the icon indicates whether the test passed or failed.

 ![monitor-results](/assets/images/monitor-results.png){:height="550px" width="550px"}